Challenging Society Sessions

 If you would like to see the videoregistrations of the evenings on 'Global Migration' , 'Human Enhancement', 'Challenging Europe', and 'Remaking Nature' click on the button below.
 Unfortunately due to technical reasons the first evening on 'Privacy & Data' was not recorded.

 History has shown that we are not always acutely aware of the consequences of innovations and scientific discoveries.
 All the same, the impact of science on society is creating a field of tension: our world is increasingly shaped by technological inventions and new scientific insights.
 These inventions and insights then lead to new policies and new legislation, or even form the breeding ground for new values and standards.

 We are increasingly figuring out what we and the universe are made of.
 But what are the consequences of this knowledge?
 What kind of world do these inventions create?
 What kind of society do we want to live in?
 Can't progress be stopped?
 Should we be more aware of the consequences of our desire for more, taller or faster?
 How can this be tackled?

 Below an overview of all the themes of the Challenging Society Sessions.
 Click on them for more info on keynote speakers, and UvA challengers.

-The discussions will be led by Tracy Metz or Mauritz Martijn, and are prepared and organised by a panel of students.
-Surrounding the evenings, there will be discussion meetings, working groups and other content-related activities which examine the theme in greater depth.
+The discussions will be led by Tracy Metz, and the interaction with the public is prepared by a panel of students.
+Surrounding the Challenging Society Session evenings, there will be discussion meetings, working groups and other content-related activities which examine the theme in greater depth.

-Each theme will be introduced by a keynote speaker after which a UvA scientist will challenge the perspective of the keynote with his own expertise.
+Each theme will be introduced by a keynote speaker after which a UvA scientist will challenge the perspective of the keynote with his/her own expertise.
 The moderator will confront them both with critical questions to discuss the issues surrounding the theme in-depth.